“If you fail to plan, you are planning to fail.”

 Benjamin Franklin

-Behrang Bidadian is a researcher, analyst, GIS specialist, and Certified Floodplain Manager (CFM) focused on disaster risk assessment and resilience.
-He holds a Ph.D. in Human and Community Development from West Virginia University.
 At the West Virginia GIS Technical Center (WVGISTC), he works at the intersection of data, research, and practice to help communities understand and mitigate natural hazards, including floods and landslides.
-He also contributes to projects related to sustainable development and data analysis.
-He enjoys collaborating with local communities, emergency managers, and fellow researchers to turn complex data into actionable insights that support planning, policy, and safety.
+He collaborates with local communities, emergency managers, and researchers to translate complex data into actionable insights that inform planning, policy, and risk reduction.
+He also contributes to projects focused on sustainable development.